 Men cannot understand the anger a woman feels at being penetrated against her will.
-Self-evidently, there is the physical damage: the blood, the pain and the healing process.
+There is physical damage: blood and pain.
+Women can be badly injured (rendered infertile) or even killed.
 More importantly there is the psychological violation of the victim’s ability to make their own choices.
-A victim of rape feels humiliation, anger and hatred towards a person has invaded their body and brutally violated it despite their objections.
-A woman feels fear and disgust when she cannot defend herself against a man’s unwanted sexual advances.
+Rape is always an act of violation by a male because he has taken something the victim did not want to give.
+But it also forces a woman to potentially bear a man’s progeny.
+A victim of rape feels fear when they cannot defend themselves against a man’s unwanted sexual advances.
+They also feel humiliation and anger towards a person has brutally violated their body.

 The fact that men drug women or get them drunk to obtain sex, does not lead an objective observer to conclude that enthusiasm for intercourse is shared equally between the sexes.
 Date rape is a conscious attempt by a man to have sex with a woman when she is incapacitated and so incapable of objecting, defending herself or even remembering what happened.